Skip to contents

 Formating a custom database

-In case you prefer, any fasta file can be formated as a BLAST+ database, using the BLAST+ script makeblastdb.
+In case you prefer, any FASTA file can be formated as a BLAST+ database, using the BLAST+ script makeblastdb.

 #set the path to your fasta file (replace the example below)